telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

   </script>
 ```

-The example below demonstrates a Kendo UI TabStrip widget with `DataSource` in AngularJS.
+The following example demonstrates a Kendo UI TabStrip widget with `DataSource` in AngularJS.

 ###### Example